Gambolalley Regeneration Project

 Project Information:

-The Gambolalley Regeneration Project is a Human-Induced Regeneration (HIR) project located on Gambolalley Station, approximately 50km southeast of the village of Louth and 80km northwest of the major service centre of Cobar in Western New South Wales.
-Registered on August 25, 2015, the project covers a vast area of 33,125 hectares within the Cobar Peneplain bioregion.
+Gambolalley Regeneration Project is a Human-Induced Regeneration project located at Gambolalley Station, approximately 80km northwest of Cobar in New South Wales.
+It was registered in August 2015 and covers an area of 33,125.88 ha.